The history of History

 Layering possibilities of History typeface system

 Realising that controlling 21 different layers can be a daunting task, I proposed to supply not just the 21 font files, but also the History Remixer application.
-This web-based software processes text input through an interface which allows the user to work with the layers, activating, deactivating, arranging, setting colour, and luminosity.
-The application generates an open PDF file which one can then fine tune in Illustrator or some other programme.
-Using the Remixer is fun, but playing with History in InDesign, although is much more work, is probably more enjoyable because unexpectedly fresh letterforms result.
+This web-based software processed text input through an interface which allows the user to work with the layers, activating, deactivating, arranging, setting colour, and luminosity.
+The application generated an open PDF file which one can then fine tune in Illustrator or some other programme.
+This application was retired in 2015, and replaced with online previewing options of History layers.
+Playing with History in InDesign, or other design applications, although is much more work, is probably more enjoyable because unexpectedly fresh letterforms result.
 One can happen across new possibilities, and this game of discovery was one of the important reasons why I did this project.

 I chose ‘History’ as a deliberately irreverent, cheeky name, but by no means intended it to be disrespectful.
 It is mostly a direct reference to the fact that I embraced no single point in the past, but rather a very large part of history of typography.
 My sincere intention was to participate in the sequence of typographic discoveries and allow the user to actively engage in this process as well.